Sign Up

 Breast Cancer After Breast Implants

 There are no strong indicators that breast implants cause breast cancer.
-Some manufacturers, Allergan’s manufactured textured breast implants, have been linked to breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+However, Allergan's manufactured textured breast implants have been linked to breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 BIA-ALCL usually develops in the tissue or fluid around the implant (U.S. Food and Drug Administration [FDA], 2019).

 Breast Cancer Prevention

 There are ways to decrease the risk of breast cancer.
-Alcohol intake should be limited.
-A healthy weight should be maintained.
-If one is overweight or obese, care should be taken to lose weight and increase exercise.
-One hundred and fifty minutes a week of moderate aerobic activity is recommended for adults.
-If possible, breastfeeding has been shown to prevent the development of breast cancer.
+Alcohol intake should be limited, and a healthy weight should be maintained.
+Patients who are overweight or obese should aim to lose weight and increase exercise.
+One hundred and fifty minutes a week of moderate aerobic activity is recommended for adults (American Heart Association, 2024).
+Breastfeeding has been shown to decrease the incidence of breast cancer.

 For women at risk of developing breast cancer, mammography can be started earlier.